 – By Par Sandhu, Paralegal

 In February of 2020 the BC Government announced plans to transition to a no fault auto insurance system.
 The goal of the new system is to reduce the inflated costs for ICBC, and according to Attorney General’s David Eby, reduce costs to the insured public.
-The new system promises lifetime care in accident benefits (the enhanced care scheme) and insurance premiums being lowered by approximately 20%, an average of $400 in savings per driver.
+The new system promises lifetime care in accident benefits (the “enhanced care” scheme) and insurance premiums being lowered by approximately 20%.
+This equates to an average of $400 in savings per driver.
 The no fault scheme will be similar to the ones in place in Saskatchewan and Manitoba and is expected to be in place by May 1, 2021.
-“Life time care” and “lower premiums” sound quite appealing to the average resident, but is the Province educating the public as to what cost this trade will occur?
+“Life time care” and “lower premiums” sound quite appealing to the average resident, but is the Province educating the public as to what cost this change will truly mean?

 Under the new scheme an injured person will no longer be able to sue an at-fault driver.
 ICBC will now be required by law to assist each person who makes a claim, however, injuries will no longer be assessed on someone’s earning capacity and lifestyle.
 Under the new plan the same amount is paid for the same injury.